This is an index page to resources to help you learn to program in Intel

 The PUSH, POP, CALL, and INT instructions all use the stack (the memory

-annotated output files show how the Intel CPU handles each type of instruction.
-Each of the input
+annotated output files show what happens.
+Each of the input files was

 run through DEBUG to produce the corresponding output file, to which

 Read these Output files for annotated examples of the workings of PUSH/POP,